 - 2.1.1.
-Northampton Partnership Homes manage 11,414 homes on behalf of West Northamptonshire Council.
+Northamptonshire Partnership Homes manage 11,300 homes on behalf of West Northamptonshire Council.
 Rental income from these dwellings finances the HRA which in turn, through a management fee, funds the services delivered by NPH.
-Ensuring rental income is maximized and maintaining a strong HRA is therefore essential to the delivery of a comprehensive housing service. - 2.1.2.
-In recent years, a combination of Right to Buy sales and the governments policy of reducing rents by 1% every year between 2016/17 and 2019/20, had seen rental income reduce.
-A change in government policy to allow rents to increase by CPI +1% each year for five years from 2020/21 and NPH's new build program, have however reversed this trend. - 2.1.3.
-Rent available for collection in 2020/21 totalled £50.7m with £50.9m being collected.
-HouseMark benchmarking data shows this collection rate placed NPH in the top quartile of performers in its peer group.
-Rent arrears at £1,302,380 or 2.57% of the rent debit, benchmarked NPH in the upper median quartile of peer group performers.
+Ensuring rental income is maximised and maintaining a strong HRA is therefore essential to the delivery of housing services. - 2.1.2.
+Historically, a combination of Right to Buy sales and the governments policy of reducing rents by 1% every year between 2016 to 2020, had seen rental income reduce.
+In recent years, a change in government policy has since allowed rents to increase by CPI +1% annually for five years from 2020/21 and has reversed this trend.
+However, the recent changes in RTB rules in November 2024 has seen unprecedented numbers of people applying to buy their property, with the number of "live" applications exceeding 500. - 2.1.3.
+Rent available for collection in 2023/24 totaled £57.8m, with £57.7m (99.76%) being collected.
+The rental debit has increased significantly compared to 2020/21 when there was £50.7m to collect.
+HouseMark benchmarking data shows this collection rate placed NPH in the upper quartile of performers in its peer group.
+Rent arrears at £1,688,279 (2.92% of the rent debit), benchmarked NPH in the upper median quartile of peer group performers. - 2.1.4.
+Currently, the collection rate at Q3 is 101% and rent arrears are 2.72% of the debit, and these figures continue to outperform the equivalent period last year, despite there being an additional week's rent to collect in 2024/25.